cbirdlab/PhilippinesR_Workshop2019/README.md

 ## Make Presentation of Results from Independent/Group Projects (Tuesday Morning)

  We will conclude the R portion of the workshop with a mini symposium after lunch on Tuesday.
 Each group will have **5 minutes or less** to present so that we can finish by the mid afternoon break.
+We recommend limiting the number of slides (<5).
 You can spend Tuesday morning completing your analysis and making the presentation.
 Each presentation should include a prominent link the GitHub repository and at least one data visualization or statistical table made with R.

  ## Presentations (Tuesday Early Afternoon)